-AP Drawing; AP 2-D Art and Design; AP 3-D Art and Design
+AP Drawing; AP 2-D Art and Design; AP 3-D Art and Design (1 year/1.0 unit)

 This is an advanced studio class for students preparing to submit an AP portfolio in May.
 Students may choose to concentrate in 2-D design, 3-D design or drawing.
 The entire department works closely with the students in this class on an individual basis to help them develop their artistic skills and talents and guide the preparation of the AP portfolio.
 Students interested in the course should speak with the department early in the academic year prior to which they intend to take the class in order to ensure adequate preparation.
 Prerequisite: Coursework in the chosen area of concentration and departmental approval.
 UC approved.

-Honors Art: Directed Portfolio
+Honors Art: Directed Portfolio\ (1 semester/0.5 unit)

 For the rare student who has completed AP Studio Art prior to grade 12, this course provides an opportunity for a grade 12 student to stretch the artistic mind and eye in a chosen medium with direction and mentorship.
 Prerequisite: Completion of AP Studio Art and department approval.
 UC approved.

-OofC: rev. 12/6/23_KH
+OofC: rev. 8/22/23\KH